Bailey loves to get her groove-on to "Happy Baby."

 Saturday we went to down-town Santa Barbara to get lunch and walk through some antique shops before heading to the Pirate Party.

+Sunday morning we went to Brit Merrick's church 'Reality' in Carpinteria.
+This is one of Brandon's favorite Bible teachers and so it is always a treat to visit the church.
+Unfortunately for me, the nursery was full and the cry-room was a little crowded and cramped with a very loud and playful Bailey, so I sat outside and missed the service.
 After church we went to Vons, got some sandwiches and went down to the beach.
 It was a very nice and warm day in mid-november.
 But I am ready for winter.